Market Analysts see Sysco Corporation [SYY] gaining to $76. Time to buy?

 On May 20, 2021, Sysco commenced the Offer in accordance with the terms and conditions set forth in the offer to purchase, dated May 20, 2021 (the “Offer to Purchase”), sent to holders of the Securities.
 The maximum amount of Securities that will be purchased in the Offer will be a combined aggregate principal amount of Securities that could be purchased for a combined aggregate purchase price, determined in accordance with the procedures set forth in the Offer to Purchase and excluding accrued interest, of $1,000,000,000 (subject to increase, in our sole discretion, the “Total Tender Cap”), subject to the terms and conditions set forth in the Offer to Purchase.
 Further, the maximum amount of 5.950% Senior Notes that will be purchased in the Offer will be $250,000,000 aggregate principal amount of 5.950% Senior Notes (subject to increase, in our sole discretion, the “Tender SubCap” and together with the Total Tender Cap, the “Tender Caps”), subject to the terms and conditions set forth in the Offer to Purchase.
 The following table sets forth pricing information for the Offer:.

+The results of the trading session contributed to over 2805100 shares changing hands.
+Over the past one week, the price volatility of Sysco Corporation stands at 2.43% while the volatility over the past one month is 1.87%.

-Compared to the average trading volume of 2.26M shares, SYY reached a trading volume of 2462390 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SYY stock reached $38.01 billion, with 511.11 million shares outstanding and 510.83 million shares in the current float.
+Compared to the average trading volume of 2.37M shares, SYY reached a trading volume of 2805100 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Sysco Corporation [SYY]?